MediaComem/comem-travel-log-ionic-setup/README.md

 ### Feed the configuration to Angular

-Now that you have your configuration files, you want to use its values in code.
+Now that you have your configuration file, you want to use its values in your code.

 Since it's a TypeScript file like any other, you simply have to import and use it.